 The policy applies to all College students.

-Students may withdraw from a course(s) with a grade of “W” between the end of the drop period and prior to the end of the 12th week of the semester (Day Campus) or sixth week of the session (Evening, Graduate, and AHE).
+Students may withdraw from a course(s) with a grade of “W” between the end of the drop period and prior to the end of the 12th week of the semester or sixth week of the session (Evening and CC Global).
 Provided a Withdrawal form is received no later than Friday of the 12th week of the semester or sixth week of a session, no punitive grade will be issued.
 Students do not receive grade points for Withdraw (W) grades, but a notation appears on the transcript.
 Financial liability is not reduced when a student withdraws from a course.

 Once enrolled in a class, a student is considered a member of that class until he or she officially drops or withdraws in accordance with institutional policy.
 A failure to attend class, or advising a fellow student, staff, or adjunct faculty member of an intent to withdraw from class does not constitute official drop or withdrawal.
 Withdrawals become effective the date the appropriate form is received by the College.

-Should circumstances prevent a student from physically completing the withdrawal information, the student should contact their campus Director immediately (Nationwide), or Academic Advisor (Online) or course instructor (Day Campus).
+Should circumstances prevent a student from physically completing the withdrawal information, the student should contact their location Director immediately (CC Global), Academic Advisor (Online) or course instructor (Day Campus).
 Directors or other college personnel reserve the right to request substantiating documentation to support the student’s inability to complete the withdrawal process in person.

 The withdrawal period begins the same date the session starts, which is not necessarily the first day a particular class begins.
 When a student stops attending class and does not submit the Withdrawal form or paperwork as required, a grade of F will be awarded.

 Students who receive any form of Federal Title IV assistance and who withdraw may be required by federal regulations to return some or all of the federal aid received.
 This includes the Federal Pell and SEOG grants, and the Stafford and PLUS loans.
-See the Return of Title IV Funds Policy for additional information.
+See the Financial Aid and Scholarships section of the College catalog for additional information.

 Students may request a withdrawal excused (WE) when extraordinary circumstances prevent them from completing a term; all courses in which the student is enrolled (both land-based and online) must be included in the request.
 Extraordinary circumstances are narrowly interpreted to mean the development of unforeseen, unexpected circumstances beyond a student’s control.
 Examples of extraordinary circumstances include serious illness, death in the immediate family, significant change in the location and/or conditions of employment, or an unexpected call to active military duty or extended periods of TDY.
 Mere inconvenience and/or discomfort with the academic workload, minor schedule changes in employment, connectivity issues, etc. do not meet the definition of extraordinary, mitigating or extenuating circumstance.

 A student may request a WE at any time during a semester or session.
 Day students should follow the Total Withdrawal guidelines in order to pursue a WE.
 Request for a WE must be submitted in writing or through CougarTrack at the time withdrawal procedures are initiated.
-A letter from the student with substantiating documentation of the extraordinary circumstances must be provided (to appropriate personnel depending upon program) by the last day of class (excluding finals week for Day Program students).
+A letter from the student with substantiating documentation of the extraordinary circumstances must be provided (to appropriate personnel depending upon program) by the last day of class (excluding finals week for main campus students).
 Students should be aware that a refund is not automatic; requests for financial consideration are subject to review and approval by the appropriate Dean (depending upon program).
 WE requests submitted during the regular published withdrawal period will be processed with a grade of W immediately; the grade will be changed to WE if/when approval is received.
-Withdrawal requests submitted after the end of the withdrawal period will not be processed unless WE approval is received from the Academic Affairs Department (Day Campus) or the Vice President of Adult Higher Education (Evening and AHE).
+Withdrawal requests submitted after the end of the withdrawal period will not be processed unless WE approval is received from the Academic Affairs Department (Day Campus) or the Associate Vice President of Columbia College Global (Evening and CCG).

 A student receiving any form of Federal Title IV assistance who withdraws from a course(s) with extraordinary circumstances, even with the College’s concurrence, may be required by federal regulation to return some or all of the federal aid received.
 The College follows federal guidelines concerning Return of Title IV Funds and does not have any authority to waive the rules regarding the return of federal assistance, even in extraordinary circumstances.
 This includes the Federal Pell and SEOG grants and the Stafford and PLUS loans.
 Contact the Enrollment Service Center for additional information.